bjmt/yamtk/README.md

 JASPAR motifs each have a header line starting with `>` followed by the motif name.
 Counts for each DNA letter at each position follow this line.
 Each row starts the character for each DNA letter, and is followed by counts for each position in the motif enclosed by square brackets.
+These counts must be integers.

 ### [HOMER](http://homer.ucsd.edu/homer/motif/creatingCustomMotifs.html)